based on Reviews

 Traditional Tibetan Medicine (TTM), TCM and Ayurveda – a comparison

-Origin and Origin of the TTM
+Origin and history of the TTM

-Cosmology in Tibetan Therapy
+Cosmology in Tibetan therapy

 What are the diagnostic methods in TTM?